 Last Thanksgiving, we sat around a dining room table with members of our community, holding hands and giving gratitude for the many blessings.
 Lincoln, who has struggled for years with mental illness and homelessness said how grateful he was for food.
 Israel, who was incarcerated for 22 years, shared his appreciation for being able to eat until he was full.
 There was also thanks for candlelight, since “you’re not allowed to have any candles in prison.”
 Others expressed gratitude for a warm, dry place to sleep and being in the company of friends.
 The little things truly are the biggest of things.

-A few successes from 2019 include:
+A few successes to date include:

 - Becoming a Washington State non-profit!